-1.2 Operations portal and dashboard
+3.2.
+Operations portal and dashboard

 For the operations portal [R11] failover was implemented geographically by replicating the PHP part and the web service, as well as the Oracle backend at INFN CNAF (Italy).
 To switch from the primary instance - hosted in IN2P3 (France) - to the secondary, a manual intervention was requested at the DNS level.
-The synchronization between secondary and primary instances required about one hour downtime to complete the setup.
+The synchronization of the secondary instance with the primary required about one hour downtime to complete the setup.
 This geographical failover mechanism will be maintained until a new setup within EGI will be completed.

-The operations dashboard [R4] has been totally developed during the second year of the EGEE-III project.
-The tool was ported to Symfony [R12] and the backend - collecting results from the monitoring infrastructure and originally based on SAM - was ported to Nagios and the messaging system, as illustrated in Figure 2.
+The operations dashboard [R4] has been totally engineered during the second year of the EGEE-III project.
+The tool was ported to Symfony and the backend - collecting results from the monitoring infrastructure and originally based on SAM - was ported to Nagios and the messaging system, as illustrated in Figure 2.